Photo Credit: Tom Scott

 I did an experiment recently where I took all the issues that my clients had in the last 2 years and I did a graph.
 One of the highest rated issues that showed up was that they wanted to experience more joy in their lives.

-The important thing to do to connect with what brings you joy is to listen to that small still voice within you.
-Sometimes God speaks to us in dreams, in our waking experiences, or in a prompting to call someone, or in a person we meet.
-You can’t imagine the goings on in the spiritual realm!
-God is working in our lives all the time.
+Try to listen to that small still voice within you, be still and take your attention inside.
+Sometimes God speaks to us in dreams, in our waking experiences, or in prompting us to call someone, or in a person we meet.
+God is working in our lives all the time in the spiritual realm and in the natural world.
 So keep your eyes and ears attuned to all the messages you’re receiving.
 If they are positive they are from God, if they are negative or derogatory you can be sure they are not from God.
 God wants you to be in joy, He wants you to be living with a divinely inspired freedom.
 He wants to co-create life, your joyful life, with you.

 Here’s the dictionary meaning of joy: a feeling of great pleasure and happiness.” tears of joy” – delight, great pleasure, joyfulness, jubilation, triumph, exultation, rejoicing, happiness, gladness, glee, exhilaration, exuberance, elation, euphoria, bliss, ecstasy, rapture.